JimZhang37/cloud-developer-project-2-monolith-backend-server/README_old.md

 # Udagram Image Filtering Microservice

-This is the second project in Udacity Cloud Developer Nanodegree.
-A monolith backend server is deployed in AWS elastic beanstalk, RDS and S3.

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into three parts: